Jorge Luis Borges: Modernism

-Borges was rooted in the Modernism predominant in its early years and was influenced by Symbolism.
+Borges was rooted in early Modernism and was influenced by Symbolism.
 Like Vladimir Nabokov and James Joyce, he combined an interest in his native culture with broader perspectives, also sharing their multilingualism and inventiveness with language.
 However, while Nabokov and Joyce tended toward progressively larger works, Borges remained a miniaturist.
 His work progressed away from what he referred to as "the baroque": his later style is far more transparent and naturalistic than his earlier works.

 Borges represented the humanist view of media that stressed the social aspect of art driven by emotion.
 If art represented the tool, then Borges was more interested in how the tool could be used to relate to people.

 Existentialism saw its apogee during the years of Borges's greatest artistic production.
 It has been argued that his choice of topics largely ignored existentialism's central tenets.
-Critic Paul de Man notes, "Whatever Borges's existential anxieties may be, they have little in common with Sartre's robustly prosaic view of literature, with the earnestness of Camus' moralism, or with the weighty profundity of German existential thought.
+Critic Paul de Man notes, "Whatever Borges's existential anxieties may be, they have little in common with Sartre's robustly prosaic view of literature, with the earnestness of Camus's moralism, or with the weighty profundity of German existential thought.
 Rather, they are the consistent expansion of a purely poetic consciousness to its furthest limits."